 The last stop on the #4 subway line.
-No bathrooms.
+Bathrooms inside the station, before you exit.

 Riverside/W. 72nd St.

 Located where it's always been.
 (But you knew that!)
 We meet at on the (NW corner) of Riverside & W. 72nd St., in front of the Eleanor Roosevelt statue.
 No bathrooms.